It's Time to Prepare for Cold Weather Construction

 It quickly became clear that the roadway – called Commerce Parkway – would not be usable without a complete overhaul.
 The construction window was quickly closing as winter set in, and the owner was anxious to finish the project.
-This job required an immediate fix – and a whole new approach to construction.
+This job required an immediate fix – and a whole new approach to all weather construction.

 Creating Better Roads Through Geometry

 When crews inspected the road, they quickly realized the problem: both geosynthetic products placed over the road’s subgrade had ruptured and split, causing the road to rut and heave.
 To replace the ruined access road with one that would hold up to heavy equipment and repeated freezing winters, the road project team turned to Tensar’s TriAx Geogrid to stabilize the pavement foundation.

 The Triax Geogrid is formed from a solid sheet of polypropylene that is punched and stretched to form triangular openings and rolled over a prepared subgrade.
 Aggregate is placed on top of the geogrid and serves as a stabilizer, forming the road base.
 The geometry of the triangular apertures holds the road material in place by locking the aggregate together, distributing the load evenly over a large area and maintaining the structure of the pavement over time.
 The product replaces other stabilization methods such as cement additives, which can’t be installed in cold weather and becomes brittle in extreme cold.